 Top 500 Classic Rock Songs Of All Time

 Feature Photo: Bruce Alan Bennett / Shutterstock.com

-ClassicRockHistory proudly presents this Top 500 Classic Rock Songs Of All Time article which has been a long time in the making.
+ClassicRockHistory proudly presents this Top 500 Classic Rock Songs Of All Time article, which has been a long time in the making.
 All the writers here have put together their own lists many times in a battle to publish this article.
 After many years of arguing, we have decided to finally publish our thoughts on the 500 greatest classic rock songs of all time.
-Of course the question of when does classic rock begin and end has been debated by fans and journalists for years.
+Of course, the question of when “classic rock” begins and ends has been debated by fans and journalists for years.

-Our point of view is that everything is connected so why give it a starting or ending time?
-Why not just pick the best rock songs ever released that have become classics no matter what years they hit the airwaves?
-The point is to simply present the best, and I think we accomplished that with this list.
-This list is in random order as there is no way to match 500 songs against each other.
+Our point of view is that everything is connected, so why give it a starting or ending time?
+Why not pick the best rock songs ever released that have become classics no matter how when they hit the airwaves?
+The point is simply presenting the best; I think we accomplished that with this list.
+This list is in random order, as there is no way to match 500 songs against each other.
 It’s also a mixture of many well-known artists and not so many well-known artists.
-It’s all about the songs here my friends.
-An away we go…………
+It’s all about the songs.
+And away we go…………

+Top 500 Classic Rock Songs Of All Time